On the shores of Lake Malawi, a crowd eagerly awaits the arrival of a white and yellow cedarwood boat carrying its haul.

 For both locals and climate experts, declining fish numbers reflect a combination of environmental change and overfishing that augurs ill for the future.

 The World Bank ranks Malawi among the top 10 at-risk countries in Africa to climate change, with cyclones and floods among the major threats.

-Senga Bay community leader John White Said said increasing gale force winds and torrential rains have made it harder for fishers on the lake.
+Senga Bay community leader John White Said says increasing gale force winds and torrential rains have made it harder for fishermen on the lake.

 “Our men can’t catch fish because of wind which is much stronger than before,” he said, adding that the rains are increasingly unpredictable on the lake.